 Sarenbo studied him for a moment.
 "Do you honestly think me a fool?
 To accept the word of a mere human?
 You senshi have the armor, and I want it!"
 Sarenbo turned his head and looked around, "Or perhaps your friend has it."

-Seiji leapt into the air seconds before the area where he'd been was struck by a wall of boiling water.
-Shin sent out a Cho Ryu Ha at him while his attention was elsewhere, but it struck only air as Sarenbo dodged.
+Seiji leapt into the air seconds before the area where he'd been hiding was struck by a spout of boiling water.
+Shin threw a Cho Ryu Ha at Sarenbo while his attention was elsewhere, but it struck only air as the demon dodged.
 Seiji unsheathed his sword and struck out at the demon, who moved faster than Seiji had and struck the senshi in the back with his spear.

 Seiji cried out and fell to the ground.
 The blow had winded him.